-If you want more information about this notice, how to exercise your rights, or how to file a complaint, please contact the TRS Telephone Counseling Center at 1-800-223-8778.
-TDD users should call (800) 841-4497.
+If you want more information about this notice or how to exercise your rights, please contact the TRS Telephone Counseling Center at (800) 223-8778.
+For the Hearing Impaired: Dial Relay Texas 711.

 Notice of Continuation Coverage Rights under COBRA